-Introduction to algorithm design strategies that build upon data structures and programming techniques introduced in earlier courses.
-Strategies discussed include brute-force, divide-and-conquer, dynamic programming, problem reduction, and greedy algorithms.
-Topics covered include graph traversal and shortest paths, searching, sorting, and advanced data structures such as balanced search trees, heaps, hash tables, and union-find structures.
+Introduction to standard algorithms and algorithm design strategies, with an emphasis on constructing rigorous formal proofs of algorithm correctness and performance, as well as translating fluently between theory and practice.
+Strategies discussed include brute-force, greedy algorithms, divide and conquer, dynamic programming, amortization, and problem reduction.
 The course includes an introduction to complexity theory and the complexity classes P and NP.
 Prerequisites: CSCI 151 and MATH 240.